What to Do During a Power Outage, Blackout or Brownout

-If it’s polished enough and publish ready, let’s work backward and do some offline editing, revising, and rewriting.
+If it’s polished enough and publish-ready, let’s work backward and do some offline editing, revising, and rewriting.
 It’s time to let it shine with spit and polish in the literal sense to refine our writing and shape it to the best it can be.
-This was what I did with my beta reader with my writing and for hers as well.
+This was what I did with my beta reader with my writing and for hers as well ahead of time.
 You don’t need to spend hours on the editing table.
 A half-hour or less, unless you can do more, would be great.

-Tip: Save them on a hard drive, flash stick, or a website like Google Documents or Dropbox, to prevent losing your original copies.
-If you like to write long hand, pen and paper would also work out well to get those ideas touched up or written.
-You can also print out your rough drafts and work on it, too.
+Tip: Save them on a hard drive, flash stick, or a website like Google Documents or Dropbox, to prevent losing your original copies every day.
+If you like to write longhand, pen and paper would also work out well to get those ideas touched up or written.
+You can also print out your rough drafts and work on it earlier.

 Meet Your Neighbor, Volunteer, Reach Out to Others

 This is a great way to meet and greet your new neighbors, especially if you’ve moved into your new house, condo or apartment in a new neighborhood.
 If they’re home, you can go check on them and see if you can help them out with something.
 They might be elderly, sick, or need general help.
 Just introduce yourself with a warm greeting, shake hands, and find out if they need any assistance in or outside of their home.
 By paying it forward with your random acts of kindness, they might do the same for you in return.
+To pay it forward means that you respond to someone's kindness to oneself by being kind to someone else.
 If you’ve met some of your neighbors previously, you can talk to them to stall for time and get to them know better.

 You can also volunteer your services for the duration by helping people out in other areas, like a local shelter, soup kitchen, or a hospital.
-Maybe afterward, if you have free time, you can do continue to volunteer after the power outage is over, when you've felt great about lending a helping hand.
+Maybe afterward, if you have free time, you can continue to volunteer after the power outage is over when you've felt great about lending a helping hand.